 - 1. The LTCFP was BOT approved on March 17, 2020.
-Some budget has been identified for the critical mission plans, however, the identification of the top (3) including sustainability initiatives and infrastructure still a priority. - 2.
-Agah is working to secure funding mainly for the Sustainability Plan, Underground Utilities mapping program and Integrated Energy Plan.
+Some budget has been identified for the critical mission plans, however, the identification of the top (3) including sustainability initiatives, integrated energy and infrastructure still a priority. - Agah is working to secure funding mainly for the Sustainability Plan, Underground Utilities mapping program and Integrated Energy Plan.
 They are mission critical for a potential future bond and for the colleges.
-When the funds are available and approved the colleges will be engaged to form the committee and hire the consultant. - 3.
-The Sustainability Master Plan is the most important of the three plans.
-It will be submitted to the BOT in November 2020.
-Funding has been set aside to procure a Sustainability Consultant to help develop the plan Districtwide.
+When the funds are available and approved the colleges will be engaged to form the committee and hire the consultant.

-4. Total Cost of Ownership (TOC):
+3. Total Cost of Ownership (TCO):

 - i.
 Agah stated that the district will be working with the colleges to develop a TCO prototype that will be applicable to all of the colleges.
 The TCO prototype is a requirement for Accreditation as well as for the Bond.
 It will capture all utilities, maintenance, custodial and grounds.
 The process is ongoing.
 Agah requested thoughts from the colleges: - ii.
 Jones inquired if the TCO includes the O&M and personnel portion and suggested developing a matrix or standard benchmark so that when the Board is approving the development of a new facility there will be some correlation to staffing needs to maintain it. iii.
 There are APPA standards in place to maintain custodial and grounds staffing levels.
 The colleges need to decide what level of the standards to put in place. - iii.
 West stated RCC's Accrediting group requested additional documentation with regards to TCO.
 It will come up when they meet with the District.
 RCC has a template from 2015 forward that was used for TCO.
 They specifically wanted to know what the staffing model is. - iv.
 Collins stated that NC has a TCO calculator that takes into consideration the APPA standards.
 For new construction NC has to make sure a total TCO for the building is in the design phase. - v.
-West suggested a standardized model of a TCO calculator should be used across the district using the same matrix. - vi.
-Every RFP sent for Architectural services will include the requirement to provide TCO for projects in design. - vii.
-Mohtasham stated there are 3 different models at this time.
-Three new projects will begin soon; FPD wants to be sure that the TCO model is part of each contract.
+West suggested a standardized model of a TCO calculator should be used across the district using the same matrix.